Trauma – the story of a painting that defined my 2020

 The process of painting

 I predominantly worked from a photo that I printed on A3 photo paper.
-The canvas was significantly larger and translating this required a systematic process.
-I mapped out my drawing in coloured pencil first in order to position the subjects and insure that they were placed in the correct position in a similar manner to a draughtsman on a canvas I primed with a thin layer of brown paint.
+The canvas was significantly larger and translating this required a methodical process.
+I mapped out my drawing in coloured pencil first in order to position the subjects and insure that they were placed in the correct position in a similar manner to a draughtsman on a canvas, I primed with a thin layer of raw umber paint.
 I then slowly built up the painting in layers, building on each layer and making corrections as I went in terms of colour, tone and proportion.
 I personally enjoy painting faces, hands and clothing and as this scene had these in abundance I found the process immensely enjoyable.

 I felt this painting encompassed two huge factors in my life: surgery and art which I wanted to be represented, which is why I elected to paint myself within the canvas.
 I wanted to paint myself as part of the team to convey my role within it.